The purpose and aim of CliCNord, and its objectives, strategy and methodology

-How can capacity building in small rural communities be increased to meet the effects of climate change, involving the competencies and resources among the citizens and by new ways of organising support and assistance from authorities, civil society organisations, politicians, and the public?
+How can capacity building in small rural communities be increased to meet the effects of climate change, involving the competencies and resources among the citizens and by new ways of organizing support and assistance from authorities, civil society organizations, politicians, and the public?

 Objective 1 (O1): Assess vulnerability and place attachment